sebastianlay/auto-reload/README.md

 # Auto Reload

-Auto Reload is an extension for [Visual Studio Code](https://github.com/microsoft/vscode) that automatically reloads open files when they are changed outside of the editor.
-This can be useful for following log files, especially in combination with the [Auto Scroll](https://github.com/PejmanNik/vscode-autoScroll) extension.
+Auto Reload is an extension for [Visual Studio Code](https://github.com/microsoft/vscode) that automatically monitors open files and reloads them when they are changed outside of the editor.
+This can be useful for watching and following log files, especially in combination with the [Auto Scroll](https://github.com/PejmanNik/vscode-autoScroll) extension.

 ## Release Notes

+### 0.0.2

+Made polling interval configurable via `auto-reload.interval`

 ### 0.0.1